Amazon reveals Modern Love's incredible season 2 castJul 20 | 4 min read

 But then, the show's official Twitter account showed maps that would've existed long before Aragorn, meaning the series will actually take place during the Second Age of Middle-earth.

-According to the same site, the Second Age is most notable for being the time period when Sauron (the titular lord of the rings) created the One Ring to rule all the other Rings of Power.
+The Second Age is most notable for being the time period when Sauron (the titular lord of the rings) created the One Ring to rule all the other Rings of Power.

 According to The Guardian, writers on the Amazon series have been refused permission by the Tolkien estate to use the bulk of the book's plot.